 When it comes to your life as a premed student, please remember: admission to medical school is not affected, positively or negatively, by your choice of major in a vacuum.
 How you have made sense of your concentration and convey this to medical schools is important, though.
 Study what you love and reflect on how it has changed your perspective, the way that you think and view the world, and the way that you will interact with patients.

 Many students major in the sciences, but that is because they enjoy these subjects, not because these subjects are somehow more attractive to med schools.
 Non-science majors need to demonstrate a proficiency in science, yes, but that can be done through their premed coursework and any additional science coursework, regardless of major.
 Reflect on your favorite classes and professors, think about your independent work, and choose a major based on that.
 Talk with your Director of Studies about what draws students they advise to specific concentrations.
 Talk with the 'Department Reps' in departments you're considering, and try to get a feel for what it's like to major in their departments.
 And don't forget to consider the smaller majors, such as the languages, Classics, Philosophy, etc. If and when you apply to medical school, those who evaluate you will look for intellectual depth and rigor, strong letters from faculty, and genuine intellectual curiosity, not for any particular subject of study.
-They will also consider the unique perspective that you bring to your medical school cohort; having a less traditional major may mean you'll have a way of seeing the world developed through your major that will enhance your med school peers' educational experiences.
-Your question certainly comes at an opportune time for the students considering their concentration.
-Thanks for asking it.
+They will also consider the unique perspective that you bring to your medical school cohort; having a less traditional major may mean you'll have a way of seeing the world developed through your major that will enhance your med school peers' educational experiences. .

-Answer: Our HPA Peer Advisers did a great job framing the great opportunities SPIA has to offer future healthcare professionals.
+In a recent panel, our HPA Peer Advisers did a great job framing the great opportunities SPIA has to offer future healthcare professionals.
 Woody Woo premeds benefit from a flexible curriculum that encourages multidisciplinary learning and provides opportunities to pursue specific interests, such as health policy, global health, and ethics.
 Some students are scared off by the long lists of requirements.
-Here are a few strategies for navigating both Woody Woo and prehealth:
+Here are a few strategies for navigating both SPIA and prehealth:

 - Choose SPIA prerequisites – in (a) statistics, (b) economics, (c) history, (d) politics, sociology, or psychology – that overlap with SPIA core course requirements, a strategy referred to as “double-dipping."